 A sensitivity analysis has been conducted for use of the site as an event center since this will occur only periodically throughout the year with the majority occurring during the Peak-Season (Spring and Summer).
-While it is not anticipated that these special events would coincide with typical peak commuter time periods (3:00 to 6:00 p.m.); traffic was assigned to the study area intersections during the PM peak hour in order to provide a worst-case traffic impact assessment.
+While it is not anticipated that these special events would coincide with typical peak commuter time periods (3:00 to 6:00 p.m.); traffic was assigned to the study area intersections during the PM peak hour in

+EB, WB, NB, SB = Eastbound, Westbound, Northbound, and Southbound intersection approaches order to provide a worst-case traffic impact assessment.
 A summary of the anticipated trip generation for a worst-case 240-guest special event, such as a wedding, is included below.
 It is noted that a wedding has a more structured and predictable arrival and departure pattern; other special events accommodated by this site could have a less defined pattern making them less impactful than an event like a wedding.